Abstract nouns in English: Usage, examples and exercises

 -gy

-Abstract nouns ending in -gy are often used to refer to a certain discipline or field of study.
+Abstract nouns ending in -gy often pertain to a particular discipline or field of study.

 biology